Cast: Alexis Rudier

 Rodin’s customary use of a live model to compose his figures enabled him to bring greater vitality to bodies and to portray more natural poses.
 He also worked with juxtaposition, reusing previously created figures in the composition of this group.
-The female figure is clearly derived from Torso of Adèle (a plaster dating from 1882 in the Musée Rodin, Paris).
+The female figure is clearly derived from Torso of Adèle (Musée Rodin, Paris, 1882).

 The Metropolitan Museum of Art Bulletin, Spring, 1981.

-Anne Birgitte Fonsmark – Rodin.
+Anne Birgitte Fonsmark, Rodin.
 La Collection du Brasseur Carl Jacobsen à la Glyptothèque – et œuvres apparentées.
-Copenhaga : Ny Carlsberg Glyptotek, 1988, p.
-100-02.
+Copenhagen: Ny Carlsberg Glyptotek, 1988, p.
+100–2.